10 Amazing Front Yard Fence Ideas

 Privacy-Screen Front Yard Fence

 Privacy screens, like these aluminum versions by @gateom8, come in different patterns and materials.
 They bring a decorative element to your front yard while also adding privacy.
-Check out this wood composite panel with a petal pattern, and this modern plastic resin panel option.
+There are also modern plastic resin panel options.
 They can be attached to existing structures or wood posts.

 Precast-Concrete Front Yard Fence